 Historical note and terminology

 Episodes of recurrent meningitis fall into 2 groups: recurrent bacterial meningitis, and recurrent episodes of nonpurulent meningitis.
 Symptomatology and cerebrospinal fluid changes in recurrent bacterial meningitis are those typical of bacterial meningitis in general.
 Symptoms in recurrent nonpurulent meningitis are much more variable, and cerebrospinal fluid may contain lymphocytes, neutrophils, or a mixed pleocytosis.
 Recurrent bacterial meningitis did not exist as a clinical entity prior to the advent of antibiotics because a single episode of meningitis was almost invariably fatal.
-Up to 9% of patients surviving acute bacterial meningitis may go on to have further episodes (Durand et al 1993).
-In children, recurrent bacterial meningitis is associated with congenital defects of the middle ear or with persistent dermal sinuses along the spinal column.
+In modern times, up to 9% of patients surviving acute bacterial meningitis may go on to have further episodes (Durand et al 1993).
+In children, recurrent bacterial meningitis is associated with congenital defects of the middle ear or with persistent dermal sinuses along the spinal column (Khan et al 2013; Masri et al 2018).
 In adults, recurrent episodes of bacterial meningitis are most commonly associated with traumatic defects at the skull base (Adriani et al 2007).
-In a minority of cases, recurrent bacterial meningitis is associated with defects in the complement system or, rarely, with agammaglobulinemia or selective IgM deficiency (Ersoy et al 1990; Goldstein et al 2008; Tebruegge et al 2008; Gaschignard et al 2014).
-In recurrent bacterial meningitis, identification of the infectious agent is straightforward, and the major task, after the episode of meningitis has been successfully treated, is to identify and, if possible, treat the anatomical or immunological defects that allow recurrent infections to occur.
+In a minority of cases, recurrent bacterial meningitis is associated with defects in the complement system or, rarely, with agammaglobulinemia, selective IgM deficiency, X-linked hyper- IgM syndrome, or common variable immunodeficiency syndrome (Ersoy et al 1990; Goldstein et al 2008; Tebruegge et al 2008; Gaschignard et al 2014; Franca et al 2018; Yazdani et al 2018).
+In recurrent bacterial meningitis, identification of the infectious agent is usually straightforward, and the major task, after the episode of meningitis has been successfully treated, is to identify and, if possible, treat the anatomical or immunological defects that allow recurrent infections to occur.

 Recurrent episodes of nonpurulent meningitis were first recognized in patients with syphilis.
 Over the years, recurrent nonpurulent meningitis has been associated with both infectious and noninfectious conditions.
 Infectious agents associated with recurrent nonpurulent meningitis have included bacteria, spirochetes, fungi, protozoa, and viruses.
 Noninfectious causes of recurrent nonpurulent meningitis have included chemical meningitis due to intermittent leakage of intracranial epidermoid cysts; inflammatory conditions of unknown cause, such as sarcoid; and atypical reactions to nonsteroidal anti-inflammatory drugs or other therapeutic agents.
 The diversity of conditions that may cause recurrent nonpurulent meningitis and the relative insensitivity of diagnostic tests used in these conditions combine to make the diagnosis of recurrent or chronic nonpurulent meningitis one of the most difficult, and often most frustrating, areas in all of neurology.
 Recurrent bacterial meningitis and recurrent nonpurulent meningitis will be discussed separately under each topic heading.